dweekly/ietf-wrong-recipient/draft-dweekly-wrong-recipient.md

 Consequently, there ought be a mechanism whereby a service can indicate it has an endpoint to indicate a "wrong recipient" of an email.
-If this header is present in an email message, the user can select an option to indicate that they are not the intended recipient.
+If this header field is present in an email message, the user can select an option to indicate that they are not the intended recipient.

 Similar to one-click unsubscription [RFC8058], the mail service can